shashankkatte/ts-playground/README.md

 - **Type Inference** - TypeScript will to figure out what type of value a function will return.

-> The big difference here is we are no longer annotating a variable declaration, instead we are annotating the function itself.
+> :point_right: The big difference here is we are no longer annotating a variable declaration, instead we are annotating the function itself.

-I know this sends our brain on a spin. so lets jump back into code and undertsnad it better. `02_ts_features/03-functions.ts`
+I know this sends our brain on a spin :dizzy_face:. so lets jump back into code and undertsnad it better. [`02_ts_features/03-functions.ts`](./02_ts_features/03-functions.ts)

-### Destructuring and Annotations
+### :collision: Destructuring and Annotations

-Lets look at an example where we have an object that describes todats weather
+Lets look at an example where we have an object that describes today's weather

 ```Javascript
 const todaysWeather = {